 Tongariro Alpine Crossing: Part 1 - When Should I Go?

-Cut through the fluff and get clear answers to when to walk the Tongariro Alpine Crossing and what to wear while you’re doing it.
+Cut through the fluff and get clear answers to when to walk the Tongariro Alpine Crossing.

 This trail is most easily hiked between November and April.
 During the southern hemisphere winter, May to September, this trail is under heavy snow.
 You can still hike it throughout the winter, but if you do, go with a guided walk company who has alpine experience as you may need crampons and ice axes.
 The busiest time is during February and March.
 These are the best months weather-wise but be aware that the trail gets really busy.